Headaches vs. Migraines and How to Get Relief

 Avoid MSG nitrates; don’t eat foods that have these in them.
 These are very dangerous preservatives added to foods as a way to enhance the flavor and prolong the shelf life of processed foods including meats like ham, bacon, salami, pastrami, hotdogs, deli meats, and sausages.
 Also avoid foods high in sodium including soy sauce, deli meats, olives, cheeses, processed foods, canned soups, bottled salad dressings, and of course chips.

 On the other hand, there are also several anti-inflammatory foods that we recommend including as a regular part of any plan designed to reduce or prevent the symptoms associated with migraine headaches.
-All of these foods are included in the anti-inflammatory diet plan and specifically we want to include the omega-3 fatty acids; nuts and seeds including chia, hemp, and flax seeds, walnuts, avocados, spinach, kidney beans, shrimp, wild caught fish such as salmon; all of these help reduce inflammation throughout the body, including in your cardiovascular system, improving blood flow, reducing blood flow, lowering inflammation, and reducing migraine symptoms.
+All of these foods are included in the anti-inflammatory diet plan.
+Specifically we want to include the omega-3 fatty acids; nuts and seeds including chia, hemp, and flax seeds, walnuts, avocados, spinach, kidney beans, shrimp, wild caught fish such as salmon; all of these help reduce inflammation throughout the body, including in your cardiovascular system, improving blood flow, lowering inflammation, and reducing migraine symptoms.

 Organic fresh fruits and vegetables

 Fruits and vegetables, especially those rich in magnesium and other essential vitamins, minerals and nutrients, are all key in preventing migraines.
 Magnesium is especially important for the essential roles it plays in nearly 600 reactions throughout the body.
 It converts food into energy, creates new proteins from the amino acids that we eat, creates and repairs DNA or RNA, and contracts or relaxes the muscles.
-It also helps regulate neurotransmitters, which send messages throughout your brain and your nervous system, and it helps these communicate.
+It also helps regulate neurotransmitters, which send messages throughout your brain and your nervous system.
 It provides antioxidants that help decrease inflammation, counteract the effects of toxin exposure, and balance hormones.

 Unfortunately nearly half of the people in the United States and Europe alike get less than the recommended daily amount of magnesium.
 Some of the best natural sources of magnesium include: Spinach and Swiss chard, pumpkin seeds, almonds, black beans, quinoa, avocado, cashews and sweet potatoes.